LaerkeI/EASV-DBD-SI-Exam-Ecommerce-System/README.md

 Pods for a single container.
 You don't need to create pods directly and should instead use Deployment.
 Services for load balancing
 Replica Sets for spinning up more instances of the same container (pod?)

+NodePort in Service:
+Exposes the service externally.
+Binds the service to a port on the Docker Desktop node, allowing access via localhost:<NodePort>.
+Traffic from outside the cluster is not directly load-balanced; it is routed to a node, which then load-balances the traffic across the pods.

 **Setup: Kubernetes Dashboard**